paulscherrerinstitute/scicat-cli/README.md

 go build -o scicat-cli
 ```

-The CLI is built automatically and can be downloaded from the [Releases](https://github.com/paulscherrerinstitute/scicat-cli/releases) section of this repo.
+The CLI is built automatically by CI upon tagging and can be downloaded from the [Releases](https://github.com/paulscherrerinstitute/scicat-cli/releases) section of this repo.

 To build the applications and target architectures locally, use GoReleaser.
 Check `.goreleaser.yaml` to see the configurations.
 To use GoReleaser, you can run the command `goreleaser release --snapshot --clean` in your terminal.
 This will build the binaries, create the archives and generate the changelog.
 The `--snapshot flag` ensures that no publishing will happen.